TritonDataCenter/containerpilot/documentation/12-configuration/README.md

 ----
 Text:

-ContainerPilot expects a configuration file with details about what services it should register, how to check their health, and what to do at startup and shutdown.
+ContainerPilot expects a configuration file with details about what services it should register, how to check their health, and what to do at startup and shutdown, among others.

 ### Specifying the configuration file